-Imagine this: you’re past the final hurdle of the college application process, with the end of which a big pile of your life’s worries have also come to a close.
+Imagine this: you’re past the final hurdle of the college application process, with the end of which a big pile of your life’s worries has also come to a close.
 One casual evening, you’re watching YouTube videos and sipping on your coffee, and you see a pop-up in the corner of your laptop screen.
-It’s the the acceptance offer you’ve been waiting for ever since you applied to your dream college.
+It’s the acceptance offer you’ve been waiting for ever since you applied to your dream college.

 Sounds familiar?
 Even if it doesn’t, would you dare to ask yourself what comes next?
 It can be pretty daunting, can’t it?